Let-s-help-each-other/COVID19-resources/README.md

 * Milpitas Medical Center
 * Santa Teresa Medical Center

+---

 ### [Stanford Health Care](https://med.stanford.edu/covid19.html)

 **TODO** Called office of communications (Lisa Kim, 650-723-6696) with request for information on PPE donations

+---

 ### [Palo Alto Medical Foundation (Sutter Health)](https://www.sutterhealth.org/for-patients/health-alerts/2019-novel-coronavirus)

 **TODO** Called Sutter's press office and left message

+---

 ### Santa Clara County Medical Foundation
 **County**: Santa Clara
 **City**: San Jose
-**What do they do**: Operate Santa Clara Valley Hospital and Clinics, O'Connor Hospital, and St. Louise Regional Hospital **What do they need help with**: [Donations of PPE](https://vmcfoundation.org/covid19list/); <q>Donations can be delivered to our office between the hours of Monday-Friday 8 a.m. – 5 p.m. and Saturdays and Sunday 10 a.m. – 3 p.m. at 2400 Clove Drive, San Jose (on the campus of Santa Clara Valley Medical Center).
+**What do they do**: Operate Santa Clara Valley Hospital and Clinics, O'Connor Hospital, and St. Louise Regional Hospital **What do they need help with?**: [Donations of PPE](https://vmcfoundation.org/covid19list/); <q>Donations can be delivered to our office between the hours of Monday-Friday 8 a.m. – 5 p.m. and Saturdays and Sunday 10 a.m. – 3 p.m. at 2400 Clove Drive, San Jose (on the campus of Santa Clara Valley Medical Center).
 Questions?
 Call 408-885-5299 or email vmcfoundation@hhs.sccgov.org.</q>

+---

 ### [Gardner Health Services](https://gardnerhealthservices.org/services/flu-shot-clinic/)